Where Can I Watch the Eurovision Song Contest in the US?

 When is the Eurovision Song Contest?

-The 66th Eurovision Song Contest will take place in Torino, Italy.
-The shows will be:
+The 67th Eurovision Song Contest will take place in Liverpool, England.
+The shows will be held:

 All shows are live and begin at 9pm CET / 3pm US Eastern / 12pm US Pacific.

 How can I watch Eurovision on TV?

 The 2022 Eurovision Song Contest is currently available through streaming on Peacock on both Premium and Plus tiers.
 The service will also be carrying the 2023 Contest live and make the videos available for on-demand streaming.
 Johnny Weir will be returning to provide commentary for the 2023 edition.

 A livestream of both semi-finals and the Grand Final of the Eurovision Song Contest will be available on Eurovision's YouTube channel.
 However, since 2016 this content has been geoblocked due to music rights issues.
 Blerg.

 Here are some workarounds if you need another source to watch the shows live:

 Access a Virtual Private Network (VPN)

 A virtual private network is a method of encrypting and protecting your online activities.
 While on a VPN, your IP address is hidden and prevents bad actors from accessing your data.
 If you're accessing public wifi, such as at a coffee shop or airport, you should be doing that through a VPN.
 Seriously.